craft-ai/craft-ai-client-js/README.md

   decision: {
     lightbulbState: {
       predicted_value: null, // No decision
+      distribution : [ ... ], // Distribution of the output classes normalized by the number of samples in the reached node.
       confidence: 0, // Zero confidence if the decision is null
+      nb_samples: 25,
       decision_rules: [ ... ]
     }
   },